vistadataproject/nodeVISTA/osehraVISTA/README.md

 >> cd nodemExamples
 ```

-Note: you need to copy _nodemExamples_ into osehraVISTA/VistA/Scripts/Install which OSEHRA's VAGRANT sets up to be a synchonized directory, accessible from _/vagrant_ inside the VM.
+_nodemExamples_?
+We copied _nodemExamples_ into _VistA/Scripts/Install_ which OSEHRA's VAGRANT sets up to be a synchonized directory, accessible from _/vagrant_ inside the VM.

-Now let's setup user _vdp_ so it can run the same node as _osehraVISTA_ and access the system using _nodem_ ...
+Now let's setup user _vdp_ so it can run the node used by _osehraVISTA_ ...

 ```text
 >> source /home/osehra/.nvm/nvm.sh <------ OSEHRA uses the _node version manager_